carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ## Modeling

-Vehicles should have between 50,000 and 100,000 faces.
 We recommend triangulating the model prior to export as best practice.
 CARLA vehicles are modeled using the size and scale of real-world vehicles as reference.
 Please ensure you pay careful attention to the units of your 3D application.
 Some work in centimeters while others work in meters.

 ### Vehicle parts